045051Shalini/kafka-flink-elasticsearch-kibana-pipeline-project/README.md

 ![Top 3 Emails](https://github.com/user-attachments/assets/15fe1e24-2891-4ce1-8527-ca5886a5786b)

 - **Observation**: Three customers have placed the highest repeat orders, with one at 21 orders.
-- **Insight**: These customers are highly loyal and account for recurring revenue.
+- **Insight**: These customers represent high brand loyalty and consistent purchasing behavior, likely due to product satisfaction or favorable terms.
-- **Managerial Implication**: Develop personalized loyalty programs to retain and grow business with these customers.
+- **Managerial Implication**: Implement exclusive loyalty rewards and personalized offers to maintain and grow these relationships, ensuring their long-term retention.

 ---